 As Hugh sees it, the Seniors Outreach project “has given us an ability, which we have never had before, to reach people all over the province.
 This is a permanent arm of our operations, for sure.”
 The project forged warm and wide-reaching connections that the NSO can now leverage to offer hybrid in-person/virtual programming post-pandemic.
 As the province reopens, the NSO is seeing more live performance opportunities in seniors residences as well as movie theatres, schools, and mental health facilities across the province.

 The NSO now has the opportunity to connect with the whole province in brand new ways.
-Reflecting this, the NSO will soon include Labrador in its new name as the NLSO.
+Reflecting this, the NSO is now looking at how it represents and serves the entire province of Newfoundland and Labrador, both in reach and identity.
 In a globalized world, where identity and place are increasingly separate, the NSO can now envision its presence for the “large diaspora of Newfoundlanders across Canada and around the world.”